MelbourneDeveloper/Device.Net/README.md

 Blog:
 https://christianfindlay.wordpress.com

 This library provides a common interface across platforms and device types.
 The supportd device types are Hid, and USB.
+Other device types such as Bluetooth and so on may be added in future.

 ### Currently supports: